3,600 (Seats 1,400)

 Home Kit: All Red

-A small ground that does have a bit of character but seems to have a disproportionate amount of seating for its size.
-On one side is the small Main Stand that runs for about a two thirds of the length of the pitch.
+The Impact Arena is a small ground that does have a bit of character but seems to have a disproportionate amount of seating for its size.
+On one side is the small Main Stand that runs for about a two-thirds of the length of the pitch.
 It is comprised of three small structures, with a small covered seated stand at its centre, with covered standing area the; "Tommie Bradley Terrace" on one side and another small seated area the; 'Lottie Bradley Hospitality Area" on the other side.
 There are a number of supporting pillars running across the front of this side.
 The team dugouts are also located on this side of the pitch.

-Opposite is a similar looking covered all seated Tom McRoy Stand, however this around twice the size in terms of length.
-One end, the Bentley Close End is a small seated area that is open to the elements.
+Opposite is a similar looking covered all seated stand called the Tom McRoy Stand, however, this is around twice the size in terms of length and has more rows of seats.
+It is unusual that there is no barrier at all between the pitch and the stand.
+One end of this stand, the Bentley Close End, is a small seated area that is open to the elements.
 It looks like that this end was a former terrace that has had seats bolted onto to it.
 Opposite is a small steep terrace, known as the 'Tin End'.
 This has a small covered area at the back towards the centre.
 There is a noticeable slope to the pitch which runs down from this end to the other.
 The ground has a set of four modern floodlights.

 The Club have announced plans to build a new stand to replace the current Tom McRoy Stand.
 This development would also see the relocation of the team changing rooms, tunnel etc.. which would make it the new Main Stand at the ground.
 Both ends will also be redeveloped with new covered terraced stands.
 No timescales have been given as to when this will happen.
 A video clip showing a virtual tour around the proposed developments can be viewed on YouTube.
 In the short term the Club intend to put a roof on the Bentley Close End as well as cover the sections of open seating in the Tom McRoy Stand.